The British Journalism Awards are now open for entries with eight new categories to vie for.

 Infrastructure, Development and Construction Journalism – sponsored by Mott MacDonald

-This categories covers all journalism about the built environment including roads, the power and water networks, buildings and architecture.
+This category covers all journalism about the built environment including roads, the power and water networks, buildings and architecture.
 As with the other categories there is an emphasis on investigation and revelation and on journalism which has made a difference.
 Open to individual and collaborative entries.

 This category is for the best journalism innovation of the year.